Padauk Musical

 Padauk Musical, also known as Padauk Ka Tae Gita (ပိတောက်ကတဲ့ဂီတ), is a 2020 Burmese romantic musical film starring Sai Sai Kham Leng, Poe Mamhe Thar and Aye Myat Thu.
 The film produced and distributed by Frenzo Production premiered in Myanmar on March 5, 2020 and became one of the highest-grossing films.

 Synopsis

-"Music" never gets old and so does "Love".
+"Music" never gets old and neither does "Love".
 The story is telling that music and love are the most fundamental companions regardless of the time.